windmill-labs/windmilldocs/docs/getting_started/0_scripts_quickstart/5_sql_quickstart/index.md

 :::

-There are two recommended ways to send SQL queries from Windmill scripts:
+There are two recommended ways to send SQL queries in Windmill scripts:
 1. Configure scripts with a dedicated prepared statement for each query type (recommended for security reasons).
 2. Configure a single script that accepts raw queries, which is simpler but less secure.